Martin-S-Weber/re-work/README.md

 This repo contains both a **description of this pattern** and a **reference implementation**.

-To quote McCoy: "It's re-frame, Jim, but not as we know it".
+To paraphrase McCoy: "It's re-frame, Jim, but not as we know it".

 To build a re-work app, you:
  - do all the things you'd do for a re-frame app (data, query, view, control layer)